 Eternal Sunshine of the Spotless Mind

-Eternal Sunshine of the Spotless Mind is a 2004 American drama film written by Charlie Kaufman, directed by Michel Gondry, and starring Jim Carrey and Kate Winslet.
-Pierre Bismuth created the story with Kaufman and Gondry.
-The film features an ensemble supporting cast that includes Kirsten Dunst, Mark Ruffalo, Elijah Wood, and Tom Wilkinson.
+Eternal Sunshine of the Spotless Mind is a 2004 American science fiction romantic drama film directed by Michel Gondry, based on Charlie Kaufman's screenplay developed from a story by Gondry, Kaufman and Pierre Bismuth.
+Starring Jim Carrey and Kate Winslet, with supporting roles from Kirsten Dunst, Mark Ruffalo, Elijah Wood and Tom Wilkinson, it follows two individuals who undergo a memory erasure procedure to forget each other after the dissolution of their romantic relationship.
 The title of the film is a quotation from the 1717 poem Eloisa to Abelard by Alexander Pope.
-The picture uses elements of psychological drama, science fiction and a nonlinear narrative to explore the nature of memory and romantic love.
+It uses elements of psychological drama, science fiction and a nonlinear narrative to explore the nature of memory and love.

 Plot

-After a fight, Joel Barish discovers that his girlfriend Clementine Kruczynski has had her memories of him erased by the New York City firm Lacuna.
+Joel Barish discovers that his estranged girlfriend, Clementine Kruczynski, has undergone a procedure to have her memories of him erased by the New York City firm Lacuna.
 Heartbroken, he decides to undergo the same procedure.
-In preparation, he records a tape for Lacuna, recounting his memories of their volatile relationship.
+In preparation, he records a tape recounting his memories of their volatile relationship.

 Awards